 The approach used for data warehouse construction influences the preliminary delivery time of the warehousing project and the capacity to put up with prospective variations in the ETL design.

 Still not sure about the conclusion to Kimball vs. Inmon dilemma?
 We can help you decide which one of these data warehouse approaches would help improve your data quality framework in the best way?

 We’ve narrowed down a few aspects that can help you decide between the two approaches.

-- Reporting Needs: If you need organization-wide and integrated reporting, then the Inmon approach is more suitable.
+- Reporting Needs: If you need organization-wide and integrated reporting, then the Bill Inmon approach is more suitable.
 But if you require reporting focused on the business process or team, then opt for the Kimball method.

 - Project Deadline: Designing a normalized data model is comparatively more complex than designing a denormalized model.
 This makes the Inmon approach a time-intensive process.
 Therefore, if you have less time for delivery, then opt for the Kimball method.

 - Frequent Changes: If your reporting needs are likely to change more quickly and you are dealing with volatile source systems, then opt for the Inmon method as it offers more flexibility.
-However, if reporting needs and source systems are comparatively stable, then it’s better to use the Kimball method.
+However, if reporting needs and source systems are comparatively stable, it’s better to use the Kimball method.